 - Generally, hospice care is offered when a physician certifies that a patient has a life expectancy of six months or less.
 However, care can be extended if the patient's condition warrants.

-- Once a referral is made, Hospice of the Valley will make the admission as soon as needed - generally within 48 hours.
+- Once a referral is made, Hospice of the Valley will make the admission as soon as needed.

 - Yes.
 Think of Hospice of the Valley as an extension of your physician's office.